In this video you'll use the arrow keys

 Give the hero a little runway to start the game.

 If this stack runs after the flag is clicked,

 how much the ground moves forward at the start.

 In the next video, you'll add gravity and jumping.

-Now, it’s your turn: Place an “if” block inside a “forever” loop to check
+Place an if block inside a forever loop to check

 If it is, broadcast the forward message.